-David Golden is an associate in D.C. office of Constantine Cannon.
+David Golden is a partner in the D.C. office of Constantine Cannon.
 His practice focuses on complex commercial litigation, most notably cases that concern high-technology products and companies involved in technology standard-setting organizations.
 He has represented both plaintiffs and defendants in diverse matters, including antitrust, federal preemption, copyright infringement, cyber security breaches, Administrative Procedure Act claims, and commercial arbitrations.
 Mr. Golden also represents clients before government agencies, including criminal antitrust investigations and statutory ratemaking proceedings.

 Mr. Golden’s recent representations include: